RobinU434/AccumulatedLocalEffectPlots/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache 2.0 License](LICENSE).
 Feel free to use, modify, and distribute the code in accordance with the terms of the license.

 ## Acknowledgments

 Special thanks to Janek Thomas for hosting the "Fair and Interpretable Machine Learning" seminar, which inspired and guided the development of this repository.

-If you have any questions or issues, please feel free to open an [issue](https://github.com/yourusername/your-repository/issues).
+If you have any questions or issues, please feel free to open an [issue](https://github.com/RobinU434/AccumulatedLocalEffectPlots/issues).
 Contributions are welcome!

 Happy coding! 🚀